 6. Confirmation of Enrolment

 After the FAO has received all necessary documentation and you are enrolled in the required course load for each term you applied for OSAP funding for, the Financial Aid Office will proceed with confirming your enrolment.
 The confirmation of enrolment will generate for processing 10 days before the study period start date at the earliest.
 The government requires Algoma U’s FAO to confirm your enrolment status, program, and course load.
 If there are no issues, it usually takes an average of 10 business days for funds to be released after the confirmation of enrolment has been completed.
-If any of the criteria do not match, then the FAO at Algoma U will send the actual program, study level and course load information to the ministry (this may cause a reassessment of OSAP entitlement based on new information).
+If any of the criteria do not match, then the FAO at Algoma U will update the student’s OSAP application to reflect the actual program, study level and course load information (this may cause a reassessment of OSAP entitlement based on new information).

 Students whose registration was confirmed by Algoma U’s FAO should be able to view the data sent to the government by logging into their online account with OSAP.